hushrilab/esperanto-tutor/README.md

 * Author: Cheng Tang <c225tang@uwaterloo.ca>

-This is a React App displaying the robot's face and flags interchangeably.
+This is a React App displaying the robot's faces interchangeably.

 ## Installation